Jona5/ref-count-maven-plugin/README.md

 mvn ref-count:count-references
 ```

-The plugin will run during the `verify` phase and print a summary of the dependency usage to the console.
+The plugin will run and print a summary of the dependency usage to the console.

 ### Sample Output